taktee3-allam/taktee3-allam/README.md

 - For links, use `[text](URL)` to make the `source` URLs clickable.

 This table will display neatly on GitHub, giving a clear and accessible format for readers.

 ## YouTube Overview

 Watch this video to get an overview of the Taktee3-Allam project:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uMyCxF7xnvs?autoplay=1" title="Taktee3-Allam Overview" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 [Or here](https://www.youtube.com/watch?v=Bbkxwg8MUlY) |
----

-This updated README includes all elements: clear demo links, step-by-step running instructions, data sample formatting, and an embedded video that will autoplay.